turtlenet/service/README.md

    - Links to other websites that are designed to work on the Wii

 That is all for now, stay tuned for more updates on the project by joining the [Discord](https://discord.gg/PBuAbQbrXJ)

+### Dependencies
+This is an incomplete, flawed list that will hopefully get more acccurate and helpful with time.

+We currently use:
+- apache2
+- php8.1
+- php8.1-curl
+- ffmpeg
+- yt-dlp